Jake Paul vs. Tyron Woodley memes: Light-up trunks, Dude Wipes, that tattoo

 Another weekend, another Jake Paul victory.
-Yep, the social-media video star is now 4-0 after defeating former UFC champion Tyron Woodley in a split decision on Sunday night.
-Paul claimed he was taking a pay cut in order to give all the other fighters their biggest purse ever.
-But don't cry for Paul, he's laughing all the way to the bank -- one estimate is that he made a cool $2 million for a night's work.
+Yep, the social media video star is now 4-0 after defeating former UFC champ Tyron Woodley in a split decision Sunday night.
+Paul claimed he was taking a pay cut to give all the other fighters their biggest purse ever.
+But don't cry for Paul.
+He's laughing all the way to the bank -- one estimate is he made a cool $2 million for a night's work.

-But the memes and jokes surrounding Sunday's event are free and fabulous, so let's explore.
+But the memes and jokes surrounding Sunday's hotly anticipated match are free and fabulous, so let's explore.

 The tattoo